IF YOU WANT A QUICK 101 GUIDE TO PRODUCING AWESOME CONTENT YOU’VE COME TO THE RIGHT PLACE – this is the livnews media kit!

 - Make sure your phone has a strong camera (and that it’s always clean!).
 You may want to get a camera app to improve your shooting capabilities on mobile.

 - Your computer should be able to edit video well.
 I use Adobe Premiere on a MacBook Pro.
-If you aren’t advanced and want to start out with a simpler system, then iMovie on Macs works too.
-Also invest in a mouse if you’re going to be editing.
+If you aren’t advanced and want to start out with a simpler option, then iMovie on Macs works too.
+Also invest in a mouse if you’re going to be editing a lot.
+For mobile editing, I like apps like CapCut or InShot.

 - I recommend some type of stabilizer to help your phone create more smooth and stable shots, such as the Beastgrip Pro.
 You can also get a robotic stabilizer like the Osmo with a tripod.
 Both options allow you to film vertical or horizontal.
 If you’re using the Osmo, you will want to download the DJI Mimo app too.